Freely-Given-org/Biblelator/Documentation/Installation.md

 9. Try a test run of the Biblelator program.
-    Open a command window and navigate to your second Biblelator folder using the cd command, e.g.,   cd /home/fred/Biblelator/Biblelator (a Linux example), or cd \Users\Public\Documents\Biblelator\Biblelator (a Windows example).
+    Open a command prompt window and navigate to your second Biblelator folder using the cd command, e.g.,   cd /home/fred/Biblelator/Biblelator (a Linux example), or cd \Users\Public\Documents\Biblelator\Biblelator (a Windows example).
     On Linux, type ".\Biblelator.py --version" (without the quotes), or